By: Easton Smith

 It’s a common story: intrepid, even cocky, adventurers go into the wild without proper training or preparation, and things quickly head south.
 Christopher McCandless’ ill-fated venture to Alaska, which was famously chronicled in Into the Wild, ended in a lonely death.
 Aron Ralston had a bit more luck, but as viewers of 127 Hours know, he lost an arm to his own pocket knife.
 Into the Void shows how Joe Simpson barely made it back to base camp after being left behind on an Andean mountain by his climbing partner Simon Yates.

 Obviously, these are some worst case scenarios.
 They are good reminders that, no matter how high our stoke may be, we are not invincible the face of Mother Nature’s many tempests, boulders, poisons, spikes, and other dangerous attributes.

 We don’t ever want to discourage people from adventuring, even when there is some risk involved.
 But we do think that all risky adventures should be well calculated.
 Part of that calculation is making sure that if you do get into a medical emergency, you know how to keep a cool head, do some basic treatment, and evacuate to civilization safely.
 These are all skills you can learn in a Wilderness First Responder (WFR) course.

 Wilderness First Responder Certification at Holiday

-Holiday has been sponsoring these trainings for over 25 years now.
+Holiday has been sponsoring these trainings for nearly 30 years.
 They are open to the public, and are recommended for anyone who spends time in the backcountry.
 We will be hosting a full course for people who have never had a WFR training, and a shorter, cheaper recertification course for those who just need to brush up on their skills.

 The training will include classroom sessions, hands on skill practice, and videotaped emergency scenarios.
 So, if you want to spend some more time with Holiday’s famously fun staff while also learning how to treat a broken femur when you are one hundred miles from a hospital, then sign up!
 You can learn more about the specific dates, costs, and logistics of these WFR trainings bellow: